 Overnight in or around Te Aroha

-Leg 2: Te Aroha to Matamata
+Day 2: Te Aroha to Matamata

-Head south to Matamata (35 mins), well known for the Lord of the Rings and Hobbiton Movie Set and Farm Tours, award-winning cheese and geothermal springs.
+Head south to Matamata (35 minutes), well known for the Lord of the Rings and HobbitonTM Movie Set, award-winning cheese and geothermal springs.

 Stay overnight at a farm stay or accommodation in town

-Leg 3: Matamata to Cambridge via Karapiro
+Day 3: Matamata to Cambridge via Karapiro